 Sometimes, good people land in hot water with the courts, hurting their job prospects for years.
 To relieve this hardship, the Bloomfield-Garfield Corporation and District Magistrate Judge Mik Pappas have partnered to offer an alternative for persons accused of nonviolent summary offenses, the lowest level of criminal offense.

-Called the 1520 Adjudication Alternative Program in the Pennsylvania Judicial Code, Pappas can assign community service or other self-improvement activities to nonviolent defendants without rendering a judgment, levying a fine or ordering jail time.
+Under the “1520 Adjudication Alternative Program” in the Pennsylvania Judicial Code, judges can assign community service or other self-improvement activities to nonviolent defendants without rendering a judgment, levying a fine, or ordering jail time.
 Defendants are not required to plead “guilty,” and charges are dismissed once the defendant completes the program.
 Their record is automatically expunged.

 “Community service can be assigned before a verdict is rendered, when a verdict is rendered, or even after a verdict is rendered,” Pappas said.
 “There really is a lot of opportunity to intervene.”
 Defendants can tell a judge that they want to participate in the program and, if accepted, they’ll either be assigned to a work site or get to choose from a list of available sites, he said.